 Stage 3 at St Cecilia's introduces students to new ways of working and learning together and school leadership opportunities, which are foundational in developing and nurturing personal capabilities.

 Some of the reasons for this are:

-- We have professional teachers who foster positive relationships with students whilst ensuring firm boundaries are set. - Senior teachers ensure a strong focus on preparing students for high school. - Boys and girls in Years 5 and 6 are combined for all learning and sports. - We provide leadership opportunities across a number of areas, including Liturgy, Wellbeing, Sport, ICLT, STEM, English and Environment, with teacher mentors who ensure active roles for our seniors, contributing to a sense of belonging and responsibility for role modelling. - Our 'Buddy Program', where all senior students in Years 5 and 6 are assigned a buddy who is in Kindergarten, building a caring, empathetic culture of nurture and a 'sense of other'.
-These relations can last for many years after our seniors have left the school. - Our Peer Support Program Leaders Yrs 5 & 6- role model expectations to younger students in friendships and relationships, creating a community feel across the school when all children know each other and foster their wellbeing - There is an opportunity to celebrate Year 6 Graduation with the entire school community, which is a very big milestone that shouldn't be missed out on.
-Students should feel this sense of achievement before they embark on their 'next chapter'.
+- We have professional teachers who foster positive relationships with students whilst ensuring boundaries are set. - Senior teachers ensure a strong focus on preparing students for high school. - Boys and girls in Years 5 and 6 are combined for all key learning areas and sports. - We provide leadership opportunities across several areas, including Liturgy, Wellbeing, Sport, ICT, STEM, English and Environment, with teacher mentors who ensure active roles for our seniors(Year 6), contributing to a sense of belonging and responsibility for role modelling. - Our 'Buddy Program', where all senior students in Years 5 and 6 are assigned a Kindergarten buddy, building a caring, empathetic culture of nurture and a 'sense of other'.
+These relations can last for many years after our seniors have left the school. - Our Peer Support Program Leaders Yrs 5 & 6- role model expectations to younger students in friendships and relationships, creating a community feel across the school when all children know each other and foster their wellbeing. - There is an opportunity to celebrate Year 6 Graduation with the entire school community, which is a very big milestone as Year 6 complete their Primary School education.
+Students experience this sense of achievement before they embark on their 'next chapter'.